Our Team

 Clinical Psychologist, Division of Population Behavioral Health

-Nicole Hisaka, PsyD is a Licensed Clinical Psychologist at the UCLA Semel Institute for Neuroscience and Human Behavior.
+Dr. Hisaka is a licensed clinical psychologist at the UCLA Semel Institute.
 She has been involved with UCLA EMPWR Program since 2020.
-Dr. Hisaka has experience working with LGBTQ+ youth and their families, including youth exploring/questioning gender identity and/or sexual orientation.
-She practices from the Gender Affirmative Model and guides treatment with the goals to provide both support to families and foster healthy identity development.
+Dr. Hisaka has experience working with LGBTQ+ youth and their families, including youth exploring/questioning gender identity or sexual orientation.
+She practices from the gender affirmative model and guides treatment with the goals to provide both support to families and foster healthy identity development.

-Additionally, Dr. Hisaka is involved with the Stress, Trauma and Resilience (STAR) Clinic where she has founded and created the program development for the Parent-Child Interaction Therapy (PCIT) Clinic.
-She continues to pursue her work specializing in treatment of youth and families who have experienced complex trauma and other stressors proficient in both Trauma-Focused Cognitive Behavioral Therapy (TF-CBT) and PCIT treating young children and their families from a behavioral model.
+Additionally, Dr. Hisaka is involved with the Stress, Trauma and Resilience (STAR) Clinic where she developed the program for the Parent-Child Interaction Therapy (PCIT) Clinic.
+She continues to pursue her work specializing in treatment of youth and families who have experienced complex trauma and other stressors proficient in both trauma-focused cognitive behavioral therapy (TF-CBT) and PCIT treating young children and their families from a behavioral model.
 Currently, Dr. Hisaka is certified in PCIT, stands as UCLA’s in-house trainer for PCIT, and runs the PCIT Clinic for families who experience various behavioral presentations resulting from traumatic events and conduct-related and neurodevelopmental disorders.

 Jobert Poblete, MD